1.Name of the Association

 Affiliated membership will be open to any organization interested in the aims of the Association, and complying with its constitution.

 4.1 All types of membership are conditional on payment of the annual subscription (where this applies).
-All types of membership are conditional on payment of the annual subscription (where this applies).
-Membership runs from the date the individual joins the Association.
-Renewal fees will be due annually on the anniversary of the individual joining the Association.
+Membership runs from January 1st to December 31st.
+Renewal fees will be due on January 1st.

 4.2 The annual subscription rates to the Association shall be determined by the Executive Committee, subject to approval by the Annual General Meeting of the Association.